Getting in the door isn’t that difficult.

-Salespeople love their apps.
-LinkedIn, Twitter, Salesforce, Google+ … I could go on and on.
+Salespeople love their sales apps.
+LinkedIn, Twitter, Salesforce, Facebook … I could go on and on.
 Each of these social apps and online platforms promises a killer feature that will streamline the sales process and make us all rich.

-That app is referral selling.
+That sales app is referrals.
 And its killer feature is you.
+It’s the most powerful business development tool on the planet.
 Despite what you’ll often hear from technology gurus, your success isn’t determined by the number of devices that connect you to the outside world; it’s determined by the number of relationships that connect you to your prospects.

 Some Things Never Change

 Over the last 30 years, I’ve seen technologies come and go.
 Many of them have contributed to the effectiveness of salespeople, but none of them has managed to replace us.
-There are hundreds of great applications that help us work more efficiently—including CRM, marketing automation, social-selling tools, advocate platforms, and more.
+There are hundreds of great sales apps that help us work more efficiently—including CRM, marketing automation, social selling tools, advocate platforms, and more.
 But selling is (and has always been) a person-to-person business.
-We will never replace real human engagement with tweets and status updates.
+We will never replace real human engagement with tweets, status updates, or any sales app.

 How to Be a Welcome Call

-The key to increasing your qualified pipeline is regularly connecting with your prospects, clients, friends, colleagues, and co-workers.
+The key to increasing your qualified pipeline is regularly connecting with your prospects, clients, friends, colleagues, and coworkers—not just online, but in real life.
 Reach out to your various networks.
 Learn what’s new with your contacts and ask how you can help.
 You’ll continue to deepen and enhance your relationships with the people who are most likely to provide you with quality referrals.

 Once you get to know people and they get to know you, you identify many opportunities to exchange referrals.
 You might refer someone to a potential client or an alliance partner, or to a person in a similar business.
 Or perhaps you could offer a personal referral to an accountant, banker, or mechanic—a resource that will help another person.
 When you connect people through referrals, you become a trusted advisor, and they’ll look for opportunities to send referrals your way too.